Welcome

 3. Library material should:

 a.
-Be of good literary quality and should reflect orthodox Christian/Methodist doctrine (except for reference works useful for teaching or presentations).
+Be of good literary quality and should reflect orthodox Christian/Baptist doctrine (except for reference works useful for teaching or presentations).

 b.
 Support our focus on building spiritual lives and informing/ inspiring people to pursue a life of mission, witness, and outreach.